Aeshaa/starter-hugo-academic/content/home/experience.md

     date_start: '2022-08-08'
     date_end: '2022-12-24'
     description: |2-

-         Responsibilites include:
+        - Analyzed Arizona’s Medicaid data, policy changes over the past 5 years, and impact of COVID-19 on Opioid Use Disorder.

-        - Analyzing Arizona’s Medicaid data to enable data-driven informed decisions.
+        - Identified patterns in treatment gaps to evaluate program effectiveness and remission rates of currently enrolled patients.
-        - Providing project management support and assistance to ensure project progress and effective communication with key stakeholders for the State Opioid Response (SOR) project.
+        - Managed project progress and stakeholder communication for the State Opioid Response (SOR) initiative.
-        - Researching and curating a timeline that reflects changes made during the past 5 years and the impact of COVID-19 on Opioid Use Disorder policies.
+        - Provided project management support and assistance to ensure project progress and effective communication with key stakeholders for the State Opioid Response (SOR) project.

   - title: Machine Learning and Artificial Intelligence Specialist